Studies Highlighting Issues of Access

-The Chemicals industries’ SETA, CHIETA, has asked the Green Skills programme to analyse the value chains in this sector, and to identify associated green skills needs.
-The first study focused on Surface Coatings (decorative and architectural paints, as well as industrial paints in the marine and automotive industries).
-The research team – who fortunately did not have to scale off-shore oil rigs for this study – are freelancer Nicola Jenkin and Wits PhD candidate Palesa Molebatsi.
-Funding for this project has been raised from CHIETA under the banner of the National Environmental Skills Planning Forum.
-Further proposals in the pipeline include a study in the Petroleum value chain.
-These studies feature a strong employer advocacy component.
-For the SETAs, green skills studies need to be more than just extractive research, they also need to engage employers and skills planners in a reflexive process to re-think ‘business as usual’.
+The Chemicals industries’ SETA, (CHIETA) requested the Green Skills programme to analyse the value chains in this sector, and to identify associated green skills needs.
+The first study focused on surface coatings (decorative and architectural paints, as well as industrial paints in the marine and automotive industries).
+The research team – who fortunately did not have to scale off-shore oil rigs for this study – were freelancer Nicola Jenkin and a Wits PhD student Palesa Molebatsi.
+Funding for this project was raised from CHIETA under the banner of the National Environmental Skills Planning Forum.
+A study on the Petroleum value chain has also been conducted.
+These studies featured a strong employer advocacy component.
+For the SETAs, green skills studies need to be more than just theoretical research, they also need to engage employers and skills planners in a reflexive process to re-think ‘business as usual’.

 A Study on Skills for Conservation at WWF South Africa